haohcraft/react-proxy-loader/README.md

+# Note

+This fork is to bring the good part of react-route-proxy-loader to react-proxy-loader to make it es6 import friendly

 # react-proxy-loader

 Wraps a react component in a proxy component to enable Code Splitting (loads a react component and its dependencies on demand).